Friday, May 16, 2025

 3. Backups

-4. Apply EBS patches
+4. Apply EBS patches (in downtime mode on my instances)

-$ adop - status <= make sure fs_clone worked successfully.
+$ adop - status <= It's better to make sure fs_clone worked successfully before.

 $ vi /etc/oraInst.loc